 (Premium only) These settings will help to determine the best route and minimize or avoid any restricted roads based on your specific vehicle type.
 Selecting the Car vehicle type will disable the dimension fields.

-(Premium only) Report Data Version allows you to choose an earlier version of PC*MILER data for use in calculating distances.
+(Premium only) Report Data Version allows you to choose an earlier version of PC*MILER data for use in calculating distances (rating).
 Current is the most recently released quarterly release dataset.

 NOTE: This will not change the display of the map, route line, or the driving directions.
 This only affects the route mileage calculation.